CSU-NLP-Group/Sequential-Sentence-Classification/README.md

 # Sequential-Sentence-Classification
 code for our paper Sequential Sentence Classification with a Boundary-aware Dual Biaffine Model for Biomedical Documents

+# Requirement
+All the requirements are listed in the requirement.txt

 # Dataset
 ## Pubmed-pico
 This dataset is introduced by [Jin, Di, and Peter Szolovits.
 "PICO Element Detection in Medical Text via Long Short-Term Memory Neural Networks."
 Proceedings of the BioNLP 2018 workshop.
 2018.](http://www.aclweb.org/anthology/W18-2308)